MorillonLab/HOTAIR_LSD1/README.md

  *4) Intersection of peaks (-5/+5 around TSS and inside of genes) with RNA-seq (upregulated genes in High & Low migration phenotype)*

  ---

+ * Remarks : As the final peaks used until there are the ones common between replicates, to make the intersection of the peaks with the differentially expressed genes from the RNA-seq data, and avoiding bias, we need to use

 script for TSS :
 https://github.com/MorillonLab/HOTAIR_LSD1/blob/master/intersection_GPLH_Lsd1_peaks_rep_not_merged.sh